nhsy-hcp/terraform-aws-multi-tenant-consul/README.md

 - AWS Load Balancer Controller - installed on admin and user clusters, required for Consul API Gateway
 - CloudWatch Logging - Useful EKS debugging

+All EC2 instances are Spot to keep costs down.

+If deploying a large number of pods then remember this is limited by the EC2 instance size.
+You can use the script `./scripts/max-pods-calculator.sh` to calculate max pods.

 ## Pre-Requisites
 ### Setup and test your AWS CLI credentials:
 ```